Back

 Roll Down

-Roll Down obstacles such as a log, large flat rock, or small drop.
+Roll Down features such as a log, large flat rock, or small drop.

 Size requirements